logdna/mezmo-workshops/content/en/transaction-to-s3/docs/processors.md

 ## Step 1: Understand your data

+Knowing the data you have to work with is fundamental most any task team's need to deliver on.
+While you can see the general structure from the terminal output running the [Docker simulation](/mezmo-workshops/transaction-to-s3/docs/run-simulation/#step-3-run-it).
+You can also explore the strucutre of these events in [Mezmo](https://mezmo.com).

+This is accomplished by looking at flowing data in a `Deployed` pipeline via Tapping.
+To take advantage of this, we just need to connect up a dummy destination, deploy and then tap in the Montiored Pipeline view.
+Let's do that now.

+### Step 1.1: Add a Dummy Destination

+Click `Add Destination` and select `HTTP`.
+Give it the title "Stub HTTP", add `http://localhost:nada` as the `URL` and click `Save`.

+### Step 1.2: Deploy the Pipeline

+To make this Pipeline live for tapping, we need to `Deploy` it.
+In the top right corner, select `Deploy pipeline` and accept the popup by selecting `Deploy`.
+This will take you to the Pipeline Monitoring view where you can see high level statistics and information on the data passing through.

+### Step 1.3: Tap the Pipeline

+Select the edge between the Source and the Destination and click `Insert data tap`.
+A sidebar will slide out where you can select the number of events you are interested in.
+Leave it at `20` and select the `blue play` button.

+You should begin to events piling up in the sidebar.
+Clicking on any line lets you expand and explore the event's structure.

-You can see the general structure from the terminal output running the [Docker simulation](/mezmo-workshops/transaction-to-s3/docs/run-simulation/#step-3-run-it).
-We have a couple types of logs flowing through via the devices but the ones we care about contain financial transaction information and are of the form
+As you can see, we have a couple types of logs flowing through via the devices.
+But, for this workshop, the ones we care about contain financial transaction information and are of the form

 ```json
 {